loko-ai/loko-textractor/README.md

 ### hOCR Extraction

-You can use hOCR to include bounding boxes information to your output.
+You can use hOCR to include bounding boxes information to your output, using also a custom **Analyzer** and **Preprocessing** to enhance the extraction performance.
 The output format options are:
 "application/json", "text/html", "application/pdf".

 <p align="center"><img src="https://user-images.githubusercontent.com/30443495/232806746-10ab7af8-56c7-423d-a0a7-7a1d0fcbf765.png" width="80%" /></p>